 Ancora – Extending user-app interaction beyond mobile devices.

 Cutting-edge mobile-based technology allows developers to enhance regular mobile applications providing users with a distributed interaction through several devices.

 Thus, for instance, thanks to Ancora it is possible to use any mobile app on a pc using a keyboard and mouse to interact with it to design and even implement an app with an “extended” graphical interface, a graphical interface distributed among several devices.

 Sketch Arm – Custom cabinets rapid prototyping system.

 Interactive mobile application for custom cabinets rapid prototyping that allows end-users to sketch a completely customized design proposal regardless of their technological training.
 The app, available both for Android and iOS devices also has a built-in AI able to assist the user with the prototype creation tasks by autonomously generating desirable layouts.

 Mobile tool for the validation of radar systems that allows a real time visualization (with just an average delay of less than 8 ms) of the status of the used sensors based on the data received by the mobile terminal via a wireless connection.

 UTestTools – Remote usability testing framework for mobile applications.

 Web system based on the presentation of Geo-referenced information in an interactive 3D environment, navigable both freely and through points of interest.
-It consists of an interactive virtual scenario composed of low poly photorealistic 3D models where the user can explore in real-time the different locations of the destination and get a more faithful idea of how that location looks like in real life.
-It provides data through scenes familiar to users, that is, in a way close to how they perceive the world.
+It consists of an interactive virtual scenario composed of low poly photorealistic 3D models where the user can explore the different locations of the destination in real-time and get a more faithful idea of how that location looks in real life.
+It provides data through scenes familiar to users, in a way close to how they perceive the world.